LoopKit/loopdocs/docs/nightscout/remote-commands.md

 Any Caregiver entering remote carbohydrates needs to be aware of how Nightscout decides what carbohydrates treatments are unique.
 If two entries have the same hour:minute:second time, Nightscout keeps only one of the entries.

-* It does not affect how the *Loop* app handles the remote carbohydrate entries it recieves
+* It does not affect how the *Loop* app handles the remote carbohydrate entries it receives
     * The *Loop* app assigns a unique identifier to each entry; it doesn't depend just on the timestamp
 * It will affect *Nightscout* and thus *LoopCaregiver* displays
     * This might lead to the Caregiver thinking they need to send the remote carbohydrate again